 Watch this video for an overview of our services for graduate writers:

 Any graduate writer may make appointments for individual consultations at the Writing Center.
-In addition, if you are working on a thesis or dissertation proposal, a thesis or dissertation draft, or an article for publication, you may make appointments with the Writing Center’s Thesis and Dissertation consultants, who are trained with work with you on your advanced disciplinary writing.
+In addition, if you are working on a thesis or dissertation proposal, a thesis or dissertation draft, an article for publication, or any paper longer than 15 pages, you may make appointments with the Writing Center’s Thesis and Dissertation consultants, who are trained with work with you on your advanced disciplinary writing.

 How to get the most out of Writing Center consultations